tp2750/ExchangeRates.jl/README.md

 # Updating data

-Currently exchange rates are fetched when the module is build.
+Exchange rates are fetched when the module is loaded.
-To refresh that data, run `refresh()`
+To refresh that data, run `refresh()`.

 # TODO